วันพุธที่ 30 ตุลาคม พ.ศ. 2567

 White magic has a distribution area only in the Malay Peninsula.
 In Thailand, it is found in Songkhla and Narathiwat, scattered sparsely in low-level rainforests.

-Found at Pliu Waterfall, Nakhon Si Thammarat, in October 2024.
+Found at Yhong Waterfall, Nakhon Si Thammarat, in October 2024.

 A new species of the genus Thismia (Thismiaceae) from northeastern Thailand.